stenslae/FPGA_TRNG/sw/trng_testing/README.md

 3. Ensure the DE-10 Nano is programmed with the TRNG.
 3. In a python environment, run `python lj_data.py`.
 4. Once ready, a file `trng_data.bin` will be generated with 50M bits of data.
-6. Use the NIST 800-22 STS to verify randomness.
+6. Use the NIST SP 800-22 to verify randomness.

 ![Testing Connections](../../docs/assets/testing_connections.jpg)